Planning Process and the Spatial Framework

 By strengthening connections, providing a mix of high quality homes and creating opportunities to live and work in the city centre, it will set the scene for a mixed-use, socially diverse, vibrant urban quarter.

-The Draft Framework has analysed key brownfield and underutilised land banks that may be suitable for development, setting out a vision of how the redevelopment of the lands might evolve and the actions necessary for a coherent and integrated redevelopment to be facilitated.
-The Draft Framework includes principles to guide and shape development opportunities.
+The Framework has analysed key brownfield and underutilised land banks that may be suitable for development, setting out a vision of how the redevelopment of the lands might evolve and the actions necessary for a coherent and integrated redevelopment to be facilitated.
+The Framework includes principles to guide and shape development opportunities.
 It is not designed to be overly prescriptive, ensuring flexibility to adapt with the aim being to support optimising key opportunity sites to deliver sustainable development in line with the Colbert Quarter vision.
 There is indicative phasing for short, medium term and future delivery opportunities.
-For the plan period up to 2028, it is anticipated that early delivery opportunities are most likely to include potential for proposals to be progressed in relation to relevant lands around the train and bus stations, St. Joseph’s Hospital Campus and Guinness lands.
+For the Limerick Development Plan period 2022 – 2028, it anticipated that early delivery opportunities are most likely to include potential for proposals to be progressed in relation to relevant lands around the train and bus stations, St. Joseph’s Hospital Campus and Guinness lands.
 Further information will be provided as the LDA works with partners to progress proposals.

 WHO WE ARE: The Partner’s